-In order to enjoy some of those experiences, many clubs were formed.
+In order to enjoy some of the Dutch experiences, many clubs were formed.
 Some of these were the Windmills Soccer Club, several Klaverjas Clubs, two Ladies Choirs, Male Voice Choir, Repertory Club Elckerlijc, Hollandia Biljard Club, Dam Club King Damas, The King Street Dance Club, several Church Organisations and even a Credit Union.
 But these were all individual clubs and despite several discussions that were held to work or combine together, this never eventuated.

-Even as late as 1965 some of the individual clubs once again held meetings and discussions in an attempt to pull most of the existing clubs together, but true to the strong-willed nature of the Dutch Character, this once again led nowhere.
+Even as late as 1965 some of the individual clubs once again held meetings and discussions in an attempt to pull most of the existing clubs together, but true to the strong-willed nature of the Dutch character, this once again led nowhere.

 July 1981 Edition of Neerlandia Magazine.